RockLib/RockLib.EmbeddedNativeLibrary/README.md

-Rock.EmbeddedNativeLibrary
+RockLib.EmbeddedNativeLibrary
 ==========================

 Consuming third-party native DLLs (usually C libraries) can be tricky in .NET - especially when your project is deployed as a NuGet package.
-The Rock.EmbeddedNativeLibrary NuGet package makes this sort of native interop easy.
+The RockLib.EmbeddedNativeLibrary NuGet package makes this sort of native interop easy.

 ```
-PM> Install-Package Rock.EmbeddedNativeLibrary
+PM> Install-Package RockLib.EmbeddedNativeLibrary
 ```

 Problem